swimos/swimos-docs/src/_rust-server/demand-map-lanes.md

 Demand Map Lanes are ideal for publishing statistical events, where it isn’t important that a client receives every incremental update, only that the client eventually receives the latest state, that the state clients receive is real-time (within the latency of the network), and that updates are desired as often as possible. `cue_key` invocations may happen at scheduled intervals (using timers) or after another event has been triggered by an agent (such as after another lane receives an update and its lifecycle event handler invokes `cue_key`).

-For instances where a scalar type is required, a [Demand Value Lane]({% link _rust-server/demand-value-lanes.md %}) exists where a `cue` function queues a scalar value into the lane.
+For instances where a value type is required, a [Demand Value Lane]({% link _rust-server/demand-value-lanes.md %}) exists where a `cue` function queues a value into the lane.

 Example: using a Demand Map Lane event handler extract a subset of data from a Map Lane: